 Authentic kintsugi experiences in Shibuya, Tokyo

-Intimate instugi classes held in our studio just up the road from Shibuya Crossing.
+Intimate Kinstugi classes held in our studio just up the road from Shibuya Crossing.

 At mon cadeau, we value the spirit of omotenashi — wholehearted and thoughtful hospitality.
 Our small classes feature matcha tea and a selection of seasonal Japanese sweets, creating a peaceful setting infused with Japanese culture.
 In this warm atmosphere, you'll learn the art of kintsugi.